All Episodes

 We're going to run one part tonight.

-How could you ever refuse Senator Kennedy of Louisiana, who's going to be on show also tonight?
+How could you ever refuse Senator Kennedy of Louisiana, who's going to be on the show also tonight?

-We I love him, like our favorite guests.
+I love him, like our favorite guest.

-Before we get to the stuff that we've experienced here and um what the what has happened, which has been very historic, and we have Newt Gingrich will weigh in, Brigitte Gabriel will weigh in.
+Before we get to the stuff that we've experienced here and what has happened, which has been very historic, and we have Newt Gingrich will weigh in.

-Uh I thought it was funny.
+I thought it was funny.

 I was laughing about this just before we came on the air.

-You know this guy, David Hogg, who's been saying that he wants to primary all the Democrats.
+You know, this guy, David Hogg, who's been saying that he wants to primary all the Democrats?

 Yeah, guess what?

-The Democratic Party, the most democratic party in the entire world, the most inclusive.
+The Democratic Party, the most Democratic party in the entire world, the most inclusive.

-I mean, it's you can't make it up.
+I mean, you can't make it up.

-Um it is it's an amazing experience to be able to travel with the president of the United States in so many different ways, and I'm you know, I'm honored that uh I have this opportunity to travel on this entire trip.
+It is, it's an amazing experience to be able to travel with the president of the United States in so many different ways.

-Um Man, what a day.
+Man, what a day.

 It is hot.